v1

 Provision and install cluster

 Click create cluster and Northflank will begin provisioning resources and installing the platform on your cloud provider.
-This may take 15-20 minutes.
+This may take up to 20 minutes depending on the provider.

 Northflank will first create the cluster and node pools, and then install the Northflank components for network, certificate, volume, and workload management.
 You can monitor the process by selecting the cluster from the clusters page in account settings.